wayneIBM/vpc-on-classic/vpc-cli-reference.md

 `ibmcloud is security-group-rule-add GROUP DIRECTION PROTOCOL [--remote REMOTE_ADDRESS | CIDR_BLOCK | SECURITY_GROUP_ID] [--icmp-type ICMP_TYPE [--icmp-code ICMP_CODE]] [--port-min PORT_MIN] [--port-max PORT_MAX] [--json]`

+**Examples**

+-`ibmcloud is security-group-rule-add 72b27b5c-f4b0-48bb-b954-5becc7c1dcb3 inbound all` -`ibmcloud is security-group-rule-add 72b27b5c-f4b0-48bb-b954-5becc7c1dcb3 inbound icmp --icmp-type 8 --icmp-code 0` -`ibmcloud is security-group-rule-add 72b27b5c-f4b0-48bb-b954-5becc7c1dcb3 inbound all --remote 12.2.2.3` -`ibmcloud is security-group-rule-add 72b27b5c-f4b0-48bb-b954-5becc7c1dcb3 inbound tcp --port-min 4 --port-max 22 --json`

 **Options**

 - `GROUP`: ID of the security group.
 - `DIRECTION`: Direction of traffic to enforce.
-Enumeration type: `inbound` or `outbound`.
+Enumeration type: `inbound`, `outbound`.
 - `PROTOCOL`: Protocol to enforce.
-Enumeration type: `all`, `icmp`, `tcp` or `udp`.
+Enumeration type: `all`, `icmp`, `tcp`, `udp`.
-- `--remote`: The set of network interfaces from which this rule allows traffic, Can be specified as either `REMOTE_ADDRESS`, `CIDR_BLOCK` or `SECURITY_GROUP_ID`.
-If unspecified, traffic is allowed from any source (or to any source, for outbound rules).
+- `--remote`: The set of network interfaces from which this rule allows traffic, Can be specified as either an `REMOTE_ADDRESS`, `CIDR_BLOCK` and `SECURITY_GROUP_ID`.
+If unspecified, then traffic will be allowed from any source (or to any source, for outbound rules).
 - `--icmp-type`: ICMP traffic type to allow.
 Valid values from `0` to `254`.
 This option is specified only when protocol is set to `icmp`.
 If unspecified, all types are allowed.
 - `--icmp-code`: ICMP traffic code to allow.
 Valid values from `0` to `255`.
 This option is specified only when protocol is set to `icmp`.
 If unspecified, all codes are allowed.
 - `--port-min`: Minimum port number.
 Valid values are from `1` to `65535`.
-This option is specified only when protocol is set to tcp or udp.
-If unspecified, all ports are allowed (default: 1).
+This option is specified only when protocol is set to `tcp` or `udp`.
+If unspecified, all ports are allowed (default: `1`).
 - `--port-max`: Maximum port number.
 Valid values are from `1` to `65535`.
-This option is specified only when protocol is set to tcp or udp.
+This option is specified only when protocol is set to `tcp` or `udp`.
 If unspecified, all ports are allowed (default: `65535`).
 - `--json`: Format output in JSON.

 ---